Note: I get commissions for purchases made through links in this post.

 When looking for a portable generator, you’ll find that the 2000W inverter is one of the more common sizes.
 Here I’ll take a look at 5 of the more popular portable inverter generators in that range.
 There are more brands available, but these are some of the best, based on consumer use and reviews.

 I’ll examine the similarities and differences among these generators.
 It’s worth noting up front that all five of these are inverter style machines.
 I think this is a testament to their features in general which makes them so popular.
 As noted in my comparison of inverters to other portables, they are usually smaller, lighter, and quieter – all good points.

 These are the five generators (in alphabetical order by manufacturer) that I’ll give you details about.
-If you’re in a hurry and just want to check the pricing and availability at Amazon, click a link in the list below.
+If you’re in a hurry and just want to check the pricing and availability at Amazon (or Northern Tool for the Powerhorse), click a link in the list below.

 Just by looking at their model numbers, you can see that, if you’re looking for an inverter, you can often spot one by looking for the letter i in the model.

 If you see a generator or topic you want to skip to, just click the item in the table below.
 Otherwise, read on to get all the information.

 The Champion 7340i stands out from the others in this group by producing 100 more watts of running power at 1700W.
 I’m not saying that this automatically makes it the best of the bunch.
 Other factors and features may make one of the others better for your situation.
 However, it is worth noting that 1600 running watts is the standard amongst the others.

 The Champion generator uses an 80cc single cylinder, 4-stroke engine.
 The fuel tank holds 1 gallon of gas which will last about 9 1/2 hours at 1/4 load.
 It has an economy mode that should save fuel.
 The Champion features a low oil shut off sensor to prevent the engine from seizing up if you forget to check the oil level.
 There is also overload protection to prevent damage to any and all components in the system.